pymc-devs/pymc-examples/examples/case_studies/reliability_and_calibrated_prediction.myst.md

     output_df["expected"], ec="black", color="pink", label="Expected Count of Failures", bins=20
 )
-ax1.set_title("Uncertainty in the Posterior Prediction Interval of Failure Counts", fontsize=20) ax1.legend();
+ax1.set_title("Uncertainty in the Posterior Prediction Interval of Failure Counts", fontsize=20) ax1.legend()

+ax2.set_title("Expected Costs Distribution(s)  \nbased on implied Failure counts", fontsize=20)
+ax2.hist(
+    cost_func(output_df["expected"], 2.3),
+    label="Cost(failures,2)",
+    color="royalblue",
+    alpha=0.3,
+    ec="black",
+    bins=20,
+)
+ax2.hist(
+    cost_func(output_df["expected"], 2),
+    label="Cost(failures,2.3)",
+    color="red",
+    alpha=0.5,
+    ec="black",
+    bins=20,
+)
+ax2.set_xlabel("$ cost")
+ax2.legend()
 ```

 The choice of model in such cases is crucial.
 The decision about which failure profile is apt has to be informed by a subject matter expert because extrapolation from such sparse data is always risky.
-An understanding of the uncertainty is crucial if real costs attach to the failures and the subject matter expert is usually better placed to tell if you 2 or 7 failures can be expected within 600 hours of service.
+An understanding of the uncertainty is crucial if real costs attach to the failures and the subject matter expert is usually better placed to tell if you 2 or 7 failures can be plausibly expected within 600 hours of service.

 # Conclusion